Gale Sayers, Bears Hall of Fame running back, dies at 77

 “Gale was one of the finest men in NFL history and one of the game’s most exciting players,” NFL Commissioner Roger Goodell said.
 “Gale was an electrifying and elusive runner who thrilled fans every time he touched the ball.
 He earned his place as a first-ballot Hall of Famer.”

-Sayers was a two-time All-American at Kansas and inducted into the College Football Hall of Fame as well.
-He was selected by Chicago with the fourth pick overall in 1965, and his versatility produced dividends and highlight-reel slaloms through opposing defenses right from the start.
+A football and track star at Omaha Central High School in Nebraska, Sayers was a two-time All-American at Kansas and was inducted into the College Football Hall of Fame.
+He was selected by Chicago with the fourth pick overall in 1965, and his versatility produced dividends and highlight-reel slaloms through opposing defenses right the start.

+Ditka later coached Walter Payton, giving him an up-close look at two of the best running backs.
+But the greatest performance he saw might have been Sayers’ six-touchdown game.
+Playing San Francisco at a muddy Wrigley Field, just about everyone else was slipping and sliding.

+“He was playing on a different field than we were,” Ditka said.
+“The field was wet, it was slippery, it was kind of muddy.
+He was unbelievable.
+He was making runs and cuts that were unbelievable.”

-Sayers followed that by being voted an All-Pro during the first five of his seven NFL seasons (1965-71).
+Sayers was an All-Pro during the first five of his seven NFL seasons (1965-71).
 But he was stuck on a handful of middling-to-bad Bears teams and, like Dick Butkus, another Hall of Fame teammate selected in the same 1965 draft, he never played in the postseason.
 Sayers appeared in only 68 games total and just two in each of his final two seasons while attempting to return from those knee injuries.

+“Will miss a great friend who helped me become the player I became because after practicing and scrimmaging against Gale I knew I could play against anybody,” Butkus said.
+“We lost one of the best Bears ever and more importantly we lost a great person.”

+In 1977, at age 34, Sayers became the youngest player inducted into the Hall of Fame.
+In presenting him at the ceremony, Bears founder George Halas said: “If you wish to see perfection as a running back, you had best get a hold of a film of Gale Sayers.
+He was poetry in motion.
+His like will never be seen again.”

 Butkus said he hadn’t even seen Sayers play until a highlight film was shown at an event in New York that both attended honoring the 1964 All-America team.
 He said the real-life version of Sayers was even better.